RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 $ sudo reboot
 ```

 Several minutes later, the Ubuntu 12 GUI will appear.
 Congratulations!
-Login using the default credentials (login: ubuntu, pw: ubuntu) to get
-to the Ubuntu desktop.
+Login using the default credentials (login: ubuntu, pw: ubuntu) to get to the Ubuntu desktop.

 ###Gotcha: Running RVM
-I prefer to use the Ruby Version Manager (RVM) for Ruby installations.
+I prefer to use the Ruby Version Manager (RVM) for bouncing between Ruby versions.
 RVM misbehaved, initially.
-Then I learned, from the RVM site, that…
+Then I learned something special about RVM on Ubuntu.
+From the RVM site…
 > For RVM to work properly, you have to set the 'Run command as login shell' checkbox on the Title and Command tab inside of gnome-terminal's Settings page.

 Here's the checkbox mentioned in the quote, highlighted with the second red rectangle in the image: